 “Thus, the authors in the Sonnenberg et al. study used an explanatory sequential mixed methods design to examine the ability of the IP clinicians to provide feedback to pediatric residents during their rotation.
 Using survey research in the first phase, the researchers compared IP supervisors and physician supervisors in terms of communication and if collaborative training objectives were met. …Then, in the second phase, the researchers conducted follow-up qualitative focus groups to probe a contextual understanding of the factors that influenced the process of assessment.”

 While good research leads to the discovery of new knowledge, it also means studying previous research on the topic.
 By studying scholarly articles and other works related to your subject of interest, you get an idea of what has already been studied and how your study fits into existing research.
+You can easily find related studies by going through your institution’s library management system or other publicly available ones.

 Given the importance of studying research related to one’s topic, most academic research projects (like theses or dissertations) feature a literature review.
 A literature review describes and objectively evaluates scholarly articles, books, and other sources relevant to a particular field of study, helping readers gain a full understanding of the topic at hand (Bloomsburg University of Pennsylvania, n.d.).